BS Comprehensive Science Education (9-12)

 The Braswell Teaching Scholarship, funded by Jessie Dail and Walter Vernon Braswell Scholarship Endowment, provides a scholarship renewable annually up to three years.
 Scholarship amounts vary.

-This Science Education (9-12) degree is for students who are looking forward to a career teaching science to students in grades 9-12.
+This Comprehensive Science Education (9-12) degree is for students who are looking forward to a career teaching science to students in grades 9-12.
 This program also qualifies UMO students for initial teacher licensure.
 Additional assessment(s) may be required.
 Some graduates go on to teach or work in nontraditional roles with their science teaching degrees.
 These careers may include:

 - Adult education